-According to Carinsurance.com, adding a 16-year-old female driver adds $1,593 a year to a parent’s full coverage policy.
+According to Carinsurance.com, adding a 16-year-old female driver adds $1,593 a year to a parent’s full coverage policy on average.
 It’s about $651 a year to add minimum coverage for the same teen.

 Adding a male is a bit more expensive.
 The average bill for adding a 16-year-old male costs $1,934 a year on a parent’s full coverage policy, and adds about $769 for minimum coverage.

 Teen male drivers are on average 129% more expensive than compared to a female teen, which was 107% more expensive.
 Still, adding a teen to a parent’s policy is significantly cheaper than having the teen get their own policy.

 Teen Getting Their Own Policy

 The average rates for full coverage insurance for a 16-year-old driver is $6,930.

 Below you can compare average annual rates for 16-year-olds, 17-year-olds, and 18-year-olds with their own policy.

 Non-owner car insurance is coverage for drivers who don’t own a car but use rental vehicles, ridesharing, and borrowed cars to get around.
 While it may be tempting to consider non-owner insurance for your teen, parents should be aware that insurance companies won’t write a policy for drivers with access to the family car.